-Each area offers its own unique charm and ambience, so it really depends on what you’re looking for in a hotel.
+Each area offers unique charm and ambience, so it depends on what you’re looking for in a hotel.

 If you’re interested in staying in a historic building with plenty of character, the Old Town district has several boutique hotels that are housed in beautifully restored 16th and 17th-century buildings.

 These hotels often offer charming rooms and suites that feature original details such as exposed beams, antique furnishings, and period decor.

 The Krutenau district, on the other hand, tends to offer more contemporary and trendy boutique hotels, which are often housed in modernised industrial buildings.

 These hotels often feature sleek designs, trendy decor, and high-end amenities that cater to a younger and more stylish crowd.

 The Neustadt district, being the most upscale neighbourhood, has several boutique hotels that offer luxurious accommodations with elegant decor, high-end furnishings, and personalised service.